brendacs/stop-bot/README.md

 ## Go Fish

 The bot doesn't only like to stop things.
 It likes to go fish too.
+You can catch fish and check your fish inventory all under the go command.
 I'll let you figure this one out on your own.
+Have fun!